On the resolution of the sensitivity conjecture: Abstract

 \section{Abstract}

 The Sensitivity Conjecture is a long-standing problem in theoretical computer science that seeks to fit the sensitivity of a Boolean function into a unified framework formed by the other complexity measures of Boolean functions, such as block sensitivity and certificate complexity.
-After more than thirty years of attacks on this Conjecture, it was finally proved in early July 2019 by Hao Huang.
-In this survey, we explore the ideas that inspired the proof of this Conjecture by an exposition of four papers that had the most impact on the Conjecture (including Hao's result).
+After more than thirty years of attacks on this Conjecture, Hao Huang (2019) gave a very succinct proof of the Conjecture.
+In this survey, we explore the ideas that inspired the proof of this Conjecture by an exposition of four papers that had the most impact on the Conjecture.
+We also discuss progress on further research directions that the Conjecture leads us to.